-In the majority of the cases, users store their cryptocurrency assets on their cryptocurrency exchange’s wallet.
-Most — but not all — web-based wallets are actually considered custodial wallets which you do not have your control of your keys.
+In the majority of cases, users store their cryptocurrency assets in their cryptocurrency exchange’s wallet.
+Most — but not all — web-based wallets are actually considered custodial wallets in which you do not have control of your keys.

 Let’s say the cryptocurrency exchange that you’re using decided to close down for good, the assets you have that are tied to your custodial wallet will be unrevivable. – Not your keys

 Here is what you need to know.

 There are 2 categories with 3 different types of cryptocurrency wallets: